aurelilia/cloxrs/README.md

 ### Progress

-cloxrs is currently up to chapter 23.
-It implements all control flow constructs, but no functions or classes.
+cloxrs is currently up to chapter 24.

 ### Notable differences to clox

 - Stack can be bigger than 256
 - Strings can be concatenated with anything

+### Additional native functions

+- `readfile`: Takes 1 path/string parameter, returns file content as string or nil if file could not be read
+- `writefile`: Takes 1 path/string parameter and one file content parameter, returns success (bool)

 ### Build/Run